djhshih/us-presidential-election-2016-exit-polls/analyze.md

 ## odds ratio
 ##   1.661886
 ```
-Female voters are 66% more likely to vote for Trump.
+Compared to males, female voters are 66% more likely to vote for Clinton.

 ## Are Trump supporters predominately 'uneducated'?